-The Doctoral Research Seminar in Finance and Investments enables students to engage in an in-depth study of current issues in the finance discipline that offer excellent opportunities for scholarly research and publication of findings.
+The Doctoral Research Seminar in Finance and Investments enables students to engage in an in-depth study of current issues in the finance discipline that offer excellent opportunities for selection of topics for scholarly research and publication of findings.
 A variety of financial topics are explored from the standpoint of their conceptual framework and current financial practice.
 Specific financial issues are identified as areas where additional research-based information would be of significant benefit to professors and practitioners in terms of understanding and/or applying financial theory, tools or analytical techniques.
 Financial research methodologies are presented and students are assigned focused research topics as a part of their course requirements.
 (3 units) Prerequisites: Completion of all DBA core and at least four concentration courses.
 CR/NC

-BA 502 - DOCTORAL RESEARCH SEMINAR IN HUMAN RESOURCES MANAGEMENT
+BA 502 - DOCTORAL RESEARCH SEMINAR IN HUMAN RESOURCES MANAGEMENT (HRM)

+The Doctoral Research Seminar in HRM enables students to engage in an in-depth study of current issues in the discipline that offer excellent opportunities for selection of topics for scholarly research and publication of findings.
 The purpose of this course is to study Human Resources Management through a collection of current readings that explore the important contemporary perspectives and issues in the field from a decidedly applied, rather than theoretical orientation.
 The readings include a mix of recently published articles from journals in the field, along with many articles written specifically for the course textbook.
 Tools and resources available on the Internet for managing human resources will also be explored.
 (3 units) Prerequisites: Completion of all DBA core and at least four concentration courses.
 CR/NC